How to Drive in Phoenix…

 - Never honk at anyone.
 Ever.
 Seriously.
 It’s another offense that can get you cussed out.

 - Road construction is permanent and continuous in Phoenix.
 Detour barrels are moved around for your entertainment pleasure during the middle of the night to make the next day’s driving a bit more exciting.

 - Watch carefully for road hazards such as drunks, skunks, dogs, barrels, cones, cows, horses, cats, mattresses, shredded tires, squirrels, rabbits, crows, vultures, javelinas, roadrunners, and the coyotes feeding on any of these items.

-- Maricopa Freeway, Papago Freeway and the ‘I-10’ are the same road.
+- Maricopa Freeway, Papago Freeway, and the ‘I-10’ are the same road.
 SR202 is the same road as The Red Mountain FWY.
-Dunlap and Olive are the same street too.
+Dunlap and Olive are the same street, too.
 Jefferson becomes Washington, but they are not the same street.
-SR 101 is also the Pima FWY except west of I-17, which is also The Black Canyon FWY, and The Veterans Memorial HWY.
-Lastly, Thunderbird Rd. becomes Cactus Rd. but, Cactus Rd. doesn’t become Thunderbird Rd. because it dead ends at a mountain.
+SR 101 is also the Pima FWY except for west of I-17, which is also The Black Canyon FWY and The Veterans Memorial HWY.
+Lastly, Thunderbird Rd. becomes Cactus Rd. but, Cactus Rd. doesn’t become Thunderbird Rd. because it dead-ends at a mountain.

 - For summer driving, it is advisable to wear potholders on your hands.